 How much does Lotus car insurance cost in Australia?

-Are Lotus cars expensive to insure?
+Are Lotus cars expensive to insure in Australia?

 Can mainstream Australian insurers cover a Lotus?